This is what you missed at last month’s Psychiatry Congress in Cairns.

 “The overall vibe of the event was jovial.
 Everyone was in good spirits and appeared to be enjoying the sessions and the location.
-I met a lot of Doctors who were making the most of the week and heading out for some diving or into the rainforest to explore a bit more of the area on the Thursday and Friday.” commented Emma Laidler, Locum Recruitment Consultant.
+I met a lot of Doctors who were making the most of the week and heading out for some diving or into the rainforest to explore a bit more of the area on Thursday and Friday.” commented Emma Laidler, Locum Recruitment Consultant.

-The stunning welcome ceremony from Minjil Indigenous group was followed by a fluid four-day program.
+The stunning welcome ceremony from the Minjil Indigenous group was followed by a fluid four-day program.
 With a focus on the mental health of doctors-in-training and a keynote address from Associate Professor Samuel Harvey, who leads the Workplace Mental Health Research Program at the Black Dog Institute, the tone was set for an insightful gathering of minds.

-Laura, our Locum Consultant for Psychiatry Registrars and Junior Doctors, knows too well about the rigours of doctors-in-training.
-“I believe one of the primary challenges for junior doctors is completing their training, what that trajectory or timeline looks like and whether it fits in with their personal circumstances.
-It’s very common for junior doctors to cycle in and out of training due to study demands, health and well-being.
+Laura, our Locum Consultant for Psychiatry Registrars and Junior Doctors, knows too well about the rigors of doctors-in-training.
+“I believe one of the primary challenges for junior doctors is completing their training, what that trajectory or timeline looks like, and whether it fits in with their personal circumstances.
+It’s very common for junior doctors to cycle in and out of training due to study demands, health, and well-being.
 I work with many Doctors to help find flexible locums that allow them to take a break from the regular routine and study.
-Locum work often provides some much-needed headspace, a new perspective and re-invigorates their passion for professional development.”
+Locum work often provides some much-needed headspace, a new perspective, and re-invigorates their passion for professional development.”

 There was a significant emphasis on first responders and mental health.
 The session devoted to both first responders’ own mental health and their role in dealing with mental health crisis was eye-opening.
 Fascinating to learn that the Queensland police and ambulance get over 200 calls related to suicide every single day.